-- b) Coordinate between private sector and government operations to re-establish critical infrastructure and support response operations, life sustainment, and transition to recovery. - c) During the first 72 hours of an incident, stabilize infrastructure affected by up to 50 million tons of debris, consisting of building materials, personal property, and sediment (THIRA). - d) During the first 72 hours to 5 days of an incident, implement a plan to restore up to 1.8 million households without potable water and 500,000 households without electricity (THIRA). - e) Within one month of an incident, develop a plan to remove up to 50 million tons of debris and redevelop major water and sewer systems (THIRA).
+- a) Provide situation needs and damage assessments by utilizing engineering, building inspection, and code enforcement services. - b) Coordinate between private sector and government operations to re-establish critical infrastructure and support response operations, life sustainment, and transition to recovery. - c) During the first 72 hours to 5 days of an incident of an incident, stabilize infrastructure affected by up to 50 million tons of debris (THIRA). - d) During the first 72 hours to 5 days of an incident, implement a plan to restore up to1.8 million households without potable water and 500,000 households without electricity (THIRA). - e) Within one month of an incident, develop a plan to remove up to 50 million tons of debris and redevelop major water and sewer systems (THIRA).